 Live teaching patterns make learning effective.
 The Babbel classes might sometimes be tedious, but in the end, they will help you enhance your fluency.

-Since these are live classes with a teacher, the expense is also on the higher side.
+Since these are live classes with a teacher, the cost is also higher.
 You can pay $99 for one month, $209 for three months ($70/month), $359 for six months ($60/month), and $599 for one year ($50/month).

 Babbel Live offers hundreds of classes on various topics and languages each week.
 You can also take these sessions as frequently as you want, in any order, as long as you have an active subscription.